kellyshreeve/predicting-used-car-price/README.md

 **Purpose:** Train a regression model that accurately and quickly predicts the market value of a new customer's car, minimizing RMSE.

-**Techiniques:** One Hot Encoding, Pipelines, GridSearchCV, Gradient Boosting with CatBoost and LightGBM.
+**Techiniques:** One Hot Encoding, Pipelines, GridSearchCV, Linear Regression, Gradient Boosting with CatBoost and LightGBM.

 # Installation and Setup